Cornell University to pay $60M in deal with Trump administration to restore federal funding

 The six-page agreement is similar to one signed by the University of Virginia last month.
 It’s shorter and less prescriptive than others signed by Columbia University and Brown University.

 It requires Cornell to comply with the government’s interpretation of civil rights laws on issues involving antisemitism, racial discrimination and transgender issues.
-A Justice Department memo that orders colleges to abandon diversity, equity and inclusion programs and transgender-friendly policies will be used as a training resource for faculty and staff at Cornell.
+A Justice Department memo that orders colleges to abandon diversity, equity and inclusion programs and transgender-friendly policies will be used as a training resource for Cornell's faculty and staff.

 “These reforms are a huge win in the fight to restore excellence to American higher education and make our schools the greatest in the world,” McMahon said on X.